Skovvy-Information-Technology-SIT/ControlTowerAccountAutomation/README.md

 This solution automates the deployment of security services and the creation of **VPC Flow Logs** in newly created AWS accounts managed by **AWS Control Tower**.
 The solution uses **AWS CloudFormation**, **Lambda**, and **Amazon EventBridge** to automatically provision security services such as **Security Hub**, **GuardDuty**, **AWS Config**, **Inspector**, **CloudWatch Alarms**, and **VPC Flow Logs** when a new account is created in Control Tower.

+The core infrastructure for automating this solution is built using **AWS CloudFormation CloudFormation Templates (CfCT)**, providing a scalable and repeatable way to deploy these resources.

 ![image](https://github.com/user-attachments/assets/9ee08140-173b-479f-8c70-457c4ee87f62)